 With so many coaching changes, player movements, retirements and disruptions, the form guide is out the window.
 Anyone could win, and you can be right there for kick-off each and every game to see how the drama and the soap opera that is NRL footy unfolds.

+But now the season has started and our NRL live steam has moved from the newspapers to shiny screens.
 We've previously detailed the lengthy, action filled NRL 2019 fixtures schedule.
 From mid-March to the end of September, there's a lot of footy to get in.
-So let's dive into the best ways to watch Rugby League in Australia and overseas.
+There are multiple NRL live stream options to consider in Australia, so let's dive into the best ways to watch Rugby League in Australia and overseas.

-Who holds the Rugby League broadcast rights in Australia?
+Who holds the Rugby League NRL live stream broadcast rights in Australia?

 Broadcast rights are such a complicated web of dead ends and frustrations it can be difficult for fans to understand what is going on.
 We've done our best to untangle that web for every sport in Australia, including NRL Rugby League.
 Here are the nuts and bolts of the current TV Rugby League broadcasting rights in Australia.

 Channel 9 retains the rights to show three games from each round (Thursday, Friday, Sunday) live through terrestrial TV (so not the 9Now streaming app).
 They will also get an additional Saturday night game during the last five rounds of the season.
 Channel 9 also gets to air the State of Origin series live and all the NRL finals live, including the Grand Final.

 Foxtel is the other broadcast partner.
 They have the rights to show every game of every round live through its cable TV and streaming services.
 Foxtel can also show all the NRL finals games except the Grand Final live.
 The Grand Final and the State of Origin series are only available on replay.